Sabrinas Organizing

 Create a weekly paper sorter in your command station.

-DIY Magnet Chalkboard Weekly Paper Sorter
+DIY Magnetic Chalkboard Weekly Paper Sorter

 How to Make a Wall Mount Current Week Paper Sorter